China–Pakistan relations: 1962–present: "all-weather" diplomatic relations

 Imran Khan joins the heads of state at the lunch of the 2022 Winter Olympics.

 In February 2022, Prime Minister Imran Khan's presence at opening ceremony of 2022 Winter Olympics, Beijing declared support for Pakistan on the Kashmir conflict, Khan also expressed his commitment to the One-China Policy.

-After 3 Chinese citizens killed in the University of Karachi bombing in April 2022, Pakistani president Arif Alvi, PM Shehbaz Sharif, foreign minister Bilawal Bhutto and PTI leader Imran Khan visited to the Chinese embassy where they expressed condolences to the Chinese side over the deaths of the teachers, and strongly condemned the attack.
+After 3 Chinese citizens were killed in the University of Karachi bombing in April 2022, Pakistani president Arif Alvi, PM Shehbaz Sharif, foreign minister Bilawal Bhutto and PTI leader Imran Khan visited to the Chinese embassy where they expressed condolences to the Chinese side over the deaths of the teachers, and strongly condemned the attack.
 In October 2024, during a seminar in Islamabad, Chinese ambassador to Pakistan Jiang Zaidong raised concern over attacks targeting Chinese workers in the country, calling their frequency "unacceptable" and a risk towards further funding of the Belt and Road Initiative.
 This had come after a bombing targeting Chinese engineers in Karachi earlier in the month, as well as an attack targeting Dasu Dam workers in March.